0ut5ider/EVA_4028_High_Flow_Duct/README.md

 In order to mainltain laminar flow, we must retain the fan area (681 mm^2) throughout the duct.
 That is where this internal piece comes into effect.
 It maintains the airflow area to roughtly 700 mm^2 cross sectional area.
 This increased laminar flow (with less turbulance) results in better flow at the nozzle.

+## CAD

+The STP file is available in the github repo.
+This duct is a mod to the Heat Insert version of the EVA duct.